thebigfilecom/thebigfile-com-dev/submodules/samples/hosting/unity-webgl-template/README.md

 [View this sample's code on GitHub](https://github.com/dfinity/examples/tree/master/hosting/unity-webgl-template)

-The example shows how to deploy a simple Unity WebGL build on ICP in an asset canister.
+The example shows how to deploy a simple Unity WebGL build on BIG in an asset canister.
 It just shows a Unity WebGL build with the URP template installed.

 The Unity WebGL build is deployed as frontend, no backend is needed in this sample.